apache/royale-asjs/examples/blog/BE0007_Selecting_options_from_a_group_of_jewel_checkbox_controls/README.txt

 http://royale.apache.org/selecting-options-from-a-group-of-jewel-checkbox-controls/

-In this example we'll show a set of Jewel Checkbox controls to select one or more options in a Royale application.
+Learn how to set up a group of Jewel Checkbox controls to select one or more options in a Royale application.